Key Topics for C++ Projects

 4. Simple Video Player Using OpenCV

-This project builds a basic video player using OpenCV in C++.
-It allows users to load and play video files with controls for pausing, resuming, and stopping playback.
-OpenCV handles video processing, while C++ manages user interactions and system controls.
+This project implements a basic video player using OpenCV within C++.
+Users are able to load and play video files, and control playing/pausing/stopping the video at will.
+OpenCV manages processing the video, while C++ manages user interactions and system commands.

 Time Required: 6–8 hours